Port Blair, India: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C, D and M. It's important that you pick the right kind.
-Many adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C, D and M. Make sure to pick the correct type.
+A lot of adapters currently available are just plugs and expect your electronics to adjust the voltage themselves.
 If your electronics can't do that they could burn up.
-This one should be sufficient for most countries.
+This one is sufficent for most locations.

 A portable power bank, like this one